 Here is a notional timeline for a Diwali campaign:

-Since Diwali falls on 4th November this year, the planning phase should ideally have been completed by June so that the brand awareness phase of the campaign can be rolled out at least 3 to 4 months prior- in the July to August timeframe.
-Early bird ads should go live by September to capitalize on the positive customer sentiment right at the start of the Indian festive season.
+Since Diwali falls on 4th November this year, it’s ideal to complete the planning phase by June.
+Then brands can roll out the brand awareness phase of the campaign at least 3 to 4 months prior – in the July to August timeframe.
+Early bird ads should go live by September.
+This is done to capitalize on the positive customer sentiment right at the start of the Indian festive season.
 There is a small window of opportunity between mid-September to early October for small eCommerce businesses to push new user acquisition.

-Beyond that, competition from the likes of Amazon and Flipkart really starts to kick in, affecting visibility and engagement for them.
+Beyond that, competition from the likes of Amazon and Flipkart starts to kick in, affecting visibility and engagement.
 While it is common for conversion rates to dip during Diwali, come November, the focus should shift to existing users, driving up-sell and cross-sell offers via push notifications.
 This should be taken into account when planning Diwali campaigns.

-To maximize ROI, however, it is critical to adopt an agile approach based on emerging opportunities rather than following a fixed playbook.
-For example, some brands, like Tata Cliq, have a dual-track approach where festive season campaigns are carried out under a dedicated 6-month plan, separate from routine initiatives.
+However, to maximize ROI, it is critical to adopt an agile approach based on emerging opportunities rather than following a fixed playbook.
+For example, brands like Tata Cliq, have a dual-track approach and carry out festive season campaigns under a dedicated 6-month plan, separate from routine initiatives.

 Now let’s take a closer look at the various festive season marketing strategies:

 Recent studies show that organic app downloads for the shopping and food and drink verticals tend to fall sharply after festivals like Diwali.
 However, demand picks up once again about one week later on the back of strong non-organic volumes.
 This is where responsive install ads with attractive festive imagery drive engagement and conversion.